-Skywarn & The Canton Area Radio Emergency Services Of Van Zandt County Needs You....
+SKYWARN, ARES, and Canton Area Radio Emergency Services Of Van Zandt County Needs You

 A Communications Club Serving The Citizens Of Van Zandt County, Texas

-CARES, formerly known as Van Zandt County Storm Spotters Group, is a 501(C)(3) organization and exists to connect those interested in learning about communications, weather, storm spotting, and other modes of radio communication.
+CARES is a 501(C)(3) organization and exists to connect those interested in learning about communications, weather, storm spotting, and other modes of radio communication.
 It is open to all interested citizens.
-C A R E S serves the National Weather Service Skywarn program via radio links during severe weather.
+C A R E S serves the National Weather Service SKYWARNprogram via radio links during severe weather.

-Our Amateur Radio Operators meet each Monday night on 147.200 Mhz, if you are a licensed amateur radio operator come be part of our "Monday Night Net".
-Our GMRS Licensed Radio Operators can communicate on 462.600 or 462.700, and our Citizens Band Radio Operators communicate on Channel 3.
-In addition, we also meet the third Saturday of each month at the Van Zandt County Library at 9:00 AM for our regular communications club meeting, storm spotter and disaster assistance training, all of which are open to the general public.
+Our Amateur Radio Operators meet each Monday night on 147.200 MHz, if you are a licensed amateur radio operator come be part of our "Monday Night Net".
+Our GMRS Licensed Radio Operators can communicate on 462.625 or 462.700, and our Citizens Band Radio Operators communicate on Channel 3.
+In addition, we also meet the third Wednesday of each month at the Van Zandt County Library at 6:30 PM for our regular communications club meeting, storm spotter and disaster assistance training, all of which are open to the general public.

 Want to learn about radios, get your Amateur or GMRS license, obtain knowledge on where to buy radios?
 We can assist you in getting your radio license(s) and knowledge on where to obtain great quality communications equipment..
 Our goal is to inform and educate about radio communications, storm spotting and disaster assistance.